Main Features of Franchise Agreement (Part I)

-In addition to a master franchise agreement, where the territory is typically large and may be the territory of a country, in sub-franchise agreements concluded with the sub-franchisee, the area is reduced to a specific location.
+In addition to a master franchise agreement, where the territory is typically large and may be as big as a country, in sub-franchise agreements concluded with the sub-franchisee, the area is reduced to a specific location.

 One of the most important issues to consider when defining territory is the issue of market saturation.
 If the individual franchise agreement does not contain some limit to the number of outlets that this franchise can open in the specified area, it will result in the market over-saturation and its negative effects on franchisees.

-So it is recommended that, in the due diligence phase, the franchisee study the franchisor strategy in terms of the number of outlets that are incorporated into the franchisor’s system per territory so the franchisee can analyze the possible market over-saturation and its negative consequences on the future franchise business.
+So it is recommended that, in the due diligence phase, the franchisee analyzes the franchisor’s strategy in terms of the number of outlets that are incorporated into the franchisor’s system per territory so the franchisee can recognize the possible market over-saturation and its negative consequences on the future franchise business.

 3. Intellectual Property Rights

-2. The license in franchising generally means the sole, exclusive and non-transferable right during the term of the franchise agreement to commercially exploit the intellectual property rights by the franchisee solely and exclusively for the conduct, promotion, establishment, operations, and development of many aspects of the business in the territory and in so doing to recruit, train, support, promote, assist and advise franchisee in successfully owning and operating the outlets in the territory.
+2. The license in franchising generally means the sole, exclusive and non-transferable right during the term of the franchise agreement to commercially exploit the intellectual property rights by the franchisee only for the conduct, promotion, establishment, operation, and development of many aspects of the business in the territory and in so doing to recruit, train, support, promote, assist and advise franchisees in successfully owning and operating the outlets in the territory.

 3. To avoid the dispute in the future, it is recommended that the parties define each IP rights separately in the agreement.
 For example in the “Master Franchise Agreement between DEBONAIRS PIZZA (PTY) LIMITED as a franchisor and PARS ADAK RITON as a franchisee in 2013” due to the sensitivity of IP rights in this particular franchise, the parties defined the “ trade secret” in details as follows: